swaylakh/dank-memer-auto-typer/README.md

 ## Future improvements
 - Due to the bot devs having certain plans to combat auto typers, we'll soon require the ability to read messages and reply accordingly. <br>Hence I'll work on a better solution that can do everything a real human being can
+- Make it so that the user can multi task while the macro does its work

  Feel free to suggest changes or open issues